rses-dl-course/rses-dl-course.github.io/site/README.md

 ## Course Description

-In this full-day introductory workshop, you’ll learn the basics of deep learning by training and deploying neural networks.
+In this two half-day introductory workshop, you’ll learn the basics of deep learning by training and deploying neural networks.

 ## Learning Outcomes